Stte/malloc_failer/README.md

 }
 ```

-**Works only on linux.
-Building needs -wrap flag.**
+---

-To use on mac you have to use Docker:
+To use on Mac you have to use Docker:

 Build the Dockerfile:
 ```sh